ludafa/react-project-scaffold/README.md

 1. eslint rules for react
 2. eslint rules for typescript
 3. eslint rules for prettier: provides standard code styles
-4. eslint rules for import: sort import statements in order
+4. eslint rules for import: sort import statements in order.
+The order is:
+   1. side effect imports
+   2. node.js builtins
+   3. packages
+   4. internal packages defined in `tsconfig.app.json`, e.g. `@/components`
+   5. parent imports: import '../xx'
+   6. other relative imports './xx'
 5. eslint rules for react-hooks
 6. eslint rules for react-refresh
 7. eslint rules for unocss: sort the `className` in jsx